 Families and soldiers relied on letters to exchange news and soldiers could receive parcels from home containing food, tobacco and warm clothing.
 Letters were censored to prevent tactical information being accidentally disclosed.

-- Why was censorship important?

-- Why do you think the government wanted to make sure the press only reported success?
+- Why was censorship important? - Why do you think the government wanted to make sure the press only reported success?

-- Read Dear Jelly by Sarah Ridley

 War Artists